GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 docker exec beacon python beacon/db/get_descendants.py
 ```

-To check if the user can query the `Beacon` login to the Auth service and extract the token JWToken and use it in a curl command like the following:
+To check if the user can query the `Beacon`, login to the Auth service and extract the token JWToken, then use it in a curl command like the following:
 ```bash
 curl \
   -H 'Content-Type: application/json' \